CSCfi/csc-user-guide/docs/cloud/dbaas/backups.md

 Backups can be taken manually.

-1. Before taking the first backup of your database instance you need to create "backup strategy".
-This basically defines in what object storage the instance backups should be stored.
-This only need to be done once per database instance.
-This step will not be necessary in the future.

-    openstack database strategy create --instance-id $YOUR_INSTANCE_ID --swift-container $A_RANDOM_STRING

-TODO ( we will hopefully remove this stage later ).

-2. Creating a backup
+1. Creating a backup

     openstack database backup create --instance $INSTANCE_ID $USER_FRIENDLY_NAME_OF_BACKUP

 (suitable name might be the name of the instance)

-3. Now you can list all your backups
+2. Now you can list all your backups

      openstack database backup list